 The knife must be made of a good metal.
-Lots of cheap, low end knives are made with terrible metals that will snap in half after a few hard throws.
-Most quality throwing knives are made with one single sheet of stainless steel.
+Lots of low-end knives are made with terrible metals that will snap in half after a few hard throws.
+The best throwing knives are made with one single sheet of stainless steel.
 Some cheap, soft metals also dent easily.
-A lot of low quality knives will break if it hits cement or something hard.
+A lot of low-quality knives will break if it hits cement or something hard.

 It is not recommended to have a handle.
 Handles can make it harder for you to release the knife during a throw–especially rubber handles.
 Handles can also screw up with the knife’s balance.

 Having a balanced knife is better than an unbalance knife because it lets you throw the knife from both ends.